eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/catalog/catalog.protocol.md

 all [=Datasets=] in the [=Catalog=] response and restrict access when a [=Policy=] is negotiated; or, require one or more proofs when the [Catalog Request](#catalog-request-message) is made and filter the [=Datasets=] accordingly.
-The latter option requires a mechanism for clients to discover the type of proofs that may be presented at request time.
+The latter option requires a mechanism for clients to discover the type of proofs that MAY be presented at request time.
 The specifics of proof types and presenting a proof during a [=Catalog=] request is outside the scope of the [=Dataspace Protocol=].
 However, [=Catalog Protocol=] bindings SHOULD define a proof data endpoint for obtaining this information.

 ### Catalog Brokers

-A [=Dataspace=] may include Catalog Brokers.
+A [=Dataspace=] MAY include Catalog Brokers.
 A Catalog Broker is a [=Consumer=] that has trusted access to 1..N upstream [=Catalog Services=] and advertises their respective [=Catalogs=] as a